 Now, you’ll want to make sure the size matches up for when you print them out.
 The SNES labels need to be approx. 1.77” x 3.25” when cut.
 I’m not a wizard at getting this to line up correctly, so you’re on your own for this.

 I use full sticker sheets that I got from work and cover it with lamination sheets that I also got from work (shhhh don’t tell anyone).
 It’s more economical to fill up a whole sticker sheet with labels, then cover it with a full sheet of lamination.
 Buying a full package of these sticker and lamination sheets can get a bit pricey, so again, if you’re only going to make a few games, it might be cheaper and more worth your while to get the stickers premade.

 Now just slap that sticker on your game, and you’re done!

 It’s been a long time coming (like this tutorial), but finally, you’ve completed your first SNES game!
 Feeling good about yourself?
 You should be!

 As with the NES games, remember that selling reproductions of released games is technically illegal, especially if you’re trying to pass them off as a legitimate copy!
 And don’t go to conventions trying to sell them!
 That’s called being a jerk.
 Don’t rip off genuine game collectors, we’re nice people!

 Hopefully this guide was comprehensive and detailed enough to give you a good understanding of what to do and why we did it.
 If any part is unclear, or if I have any mistakes, please feel free to comment or email me, and I will do my best to clarify or fix the problem!
 I’ll be updating this tutorial for more concise verbiage and to add any new information I want to cover.
-I will be adding an ExHiRom tutorial soon, as there are some unique steps for that type of game, but hopefully this’ll suffice for now.
+I will also be adding a section for games larger than 32Mbit soon, as there are some unique steps for that type of game, but hopefully this’ll suffice for now.